AsherBond/glusterflow/README.md

 __2. Install the Logstash Formatter for Python__

+At present, we pass information to LogStash using a file based approach, so need to install the "logstash_formatter" Python module.

+On a new minimal install of CentOS 6.5, the normal pip installation command doesn't work out of the box so you'll need to run this first:

+    $ sudo yum install python-pip
+    $ sudo pip install --upgrade pip setuptools
+    $ sudo pip install Distribute

+After that, the normal pip installation commands should work:

     $ sudo pip install logstash_formatter

 __3. Ensure you have Glupy on your GlusterFS nodes__